fjcaetano/NSStringMask/README.md

 To create a text field with a mask, just set it as an instance `UITextFieldMask` in your class or nib (if using the Interface Builder).
 It’s recommended that the mask is passed in the initialization of the text field, so if the text field is in a nib, the mask must be passed inside `[UIViewController viewDidLoad]` or `[UIView awakeFromNib]`.

+## Help Wanted

+Do you love NSStringMask and work actively on apps that use it?
+We'd love if you could help us keep improving it!
+Feel free to message us or to start contributing right away!

 # [Complete Documentation >](http://cocoadocs.org/docsets/NSStringMask/)

 ## License